athirakmohan/load-balancer/README.md

   core proxy logic.
 - To horizontally scale the load balancer across multiple instances, the registry would need to be backed by a distributed cache or similar solution
 - Support to dynamically register new backend endpoints at runtime
-- Use an event driven approach for metrics, health and alerts where counters are updated immediately and reporting can be done in batches .This ensures alerts can fire soon for critical ones.
+- Use an event driven approach for metrics and reporting can be done in batches .This ensures alerts can fire soon for critical ones.
 - Enhance resilience with timeouts, failover endpoints, retries, request queuing, circuit breaking, rate limiting and load aware routing.
 - Extend the registry to handle named service hosts
 - Enhanced logging instead of using System.out.println.
+- Alerts to trigger based on metric threshold

 Modern JDK allows replacing vector and manual synchronization with concurrent collections and thread pools, using NIO and HTTP/2 for scalable non-blocking I/O .
 Features like  completableFuture, try with resources, streams, virtual threads and records simplify concurrency, resource management, data processing and asynchronous programming .